DoubleDownBranding/doubledown-branding/src/content/about/about.md

 ---
-headline: Our Story
+headline: Our Story our our
-cta_text: Download Our Portfolio
+cta_text: click me
-thank_you: Thanks for your interest!
+thank_you: Thanks for your interes!!!!!!!!!!!!!!!!!!
 ---
-this is a changed text
+this is a changed text why is it not here